Greg Valentine: Late career (1998–2019)

+On June 26, 1998, Valentine reunited with the Honky Tonk Man as they defeated Jake Roberts and Koko B. Ware at National Wrestling Conference.
 On October 10, 1999, he appeared on the infamous Heroes of Wrestling pay-per-view, pinning George "The Animal" Steele with the assistance of Sherri Martel.
 He wrestled on the 2000 tour of the United Kingdom for All Star Wrestling in which Yokozuna died.
 He was also involved with the short-lived X Wrestling Federation as an investor and as an in-ring performer.
 In the 2000s, he began reducing his independent dates in order to pursue a career in real estate.

 On March 13, 2004, Valentine was inducted into the WWE Hall of Fame class of 2004 by his former manager Jimmy Hart.
 The following night, at WrestleMania XX at Madison Square Garden, Valentine received loud applause when the class of 2004 was introduced.
 Shortly after being inducted into the WWE Hall of Fame, Valentine dedicated the plaque he received to his late father by saying: "This one's for you pop, Johnny Valentine".